Fudan-iGEM/2023-wiki/docs/src/model.md

 ## Model Establishment

+Our model is primarily based on two existing models.

+The first one is proposed by Ercan M. Dede[^2], which defines a tensor called the diffusion coefficient related to the velocity vector distribution field.
+This coefficient is dependent on the direction and rate of diffusion and is used to describe the diffusion and reaction terms in the Turing morphogenesis system.
-In the model proposed by Ercan M. Dede[^2], the core expression is:
+In this model the core expression is:
 $$
 \dfrac{\partial U}{\partial t}=\nabla·D_u\nabla{U}+R_u(U,V)
 $$